grnet/kamaki/docs/setup.rst

 [test]
 cli=test_cli

-After that, users can run "kamaki test" commands to unittest the prepackaged client APIs.
-Unittests are still experimental and there is a high probability of false alarms due to some of the expected values being hard-coded in the testing code.
+After that, users can run "kamaki test" commands to unit-test the prepackaged client APIs.
+Unit-tests are still experimental and there is a high probability of false alarms due to some of the expected values being hard-coded in the testing code.